14 Ways to celebrate Mothers Day in England

 - Go for a walk with your mum.
 Don’t check your phone whilst walking.
 Just listen to her.
 Reminisce the old times and admire nature.
 If your mum’s love language is ‘Quality time’, then she will appreciate this gesture more than a bunch of daffodils on Mothering Sunday.

 - Make your mum breakfast in bed.
 Put away your clothes and clean her car.
-If your mum’s love language is ‘Acts of Service’ then the ‘small things’ she nags you to do may also be a cry for love.
+If your mum’s love language is ‘Acts of Service’ then the ‘small things’ she nags you to do may also be a cry for love from you.

 - Write a beautiful poem about how much you love your mum and why.
 Make it really personal to her.
 Should your mum’s love language be ‘Words of Encouragement’, she’ll probably gush all over it.